lelou6666/nimbus-docs/phantom/buildingadecisionengine.rst

 Ensure that your have set up a suitable scripting environment.
 The :doc:`/scripting` page will guide you in setting up your environment.
-This guide assumes that you are familliar with Python.
+This guide assumes that you are familiar with Python.

 Initializing your Decision engine
 =================================

-To start, we will import the neccessary libraries, and set up the basics of our decision engine::
+To start, we will import the necessary libraries, and set up the basics of our decision engine::

     import os